Internal Loan Policy for Capital Construction and Renovation Projects - Capital Lending Program FIN-TRE-VI-130

-The maximum loan term is 10 years.
+The maximum loan term is 25 years.
 All interest and principal must be paid back within this timeframe.
-Borrowers will repay internal loan principal and interest over a predetermined period of time through regular and recurring fixed charges to the borrower’s operating account.
+Borrowers will repay loan principal and interest over a predetermined period of time through regular and recurring fixed charges to the borrower’s operating account.
+Each project will be analyzed to determine the most appropriate loan structure and term.
 The loan repayment term will not exceed the anticipated useful life of the asset being financed.

 F. Interest Charges